 Admission of Freshman Students

-Students accepted for admission to CLU should have completed a college preparatory program with above average achievement.
+Students accepted for admission to Cal Lutheran should have completed a college preparatory program with above average achievement.
 The following high school course pattern is required as a minimum: four years of English, three of mathematics (through Algebra II), two of foreign language, two of social studies and two of lab science.
 Applications from promising students who have not completed such a college preparatory program will be reviewed on an individual basis by the Admission Committee.

 In addition to the measurement of achievement and aptitude as indicated on transcripts and test scores, other factors considered in the admission process include: recommendations; excellence in co-curricular activities; high achievement in the visual or performing arts; initiative and seriousness of purpose as evidenced through work, travel experiences or contributions to home, church, community and school.

 Students who are denied admission as freshmen are encouraged to apply for transfer admission.
-To be apply as a transfer applicant, refer to the catalog section "Admission of Transfer Students."
+To apply as a transfer applicant, refer to the catalog section "Admission of Transfer Students."

 Admission of Transfer Students

-CLU welcomes students who wish to transfer after completing work at other accredited colleges or universities.
+Cal Lutheran welcomes students who wish to transfer after completing work at other accredited colleges or universities.
 Admission will be based upon the quality of previous work attempted.
 The transfer applicant must also be in good standing at their previous college.

-Transfer applicants will be required to attend another accredited two- or four-year post-secondary college or university, and successfully complete a minimum of two semesters of full-time academic study (30 semester hours or 45 quarter hours) with a minimum of a 2.75 GPA.
+Transfer applicants will be required to attend another accredited two- or four-year post-secondary college or university, and successfully complete a minimum of two semesters of full-time academic study (30 semester hours or 45 quarter hours) with a minimum of a 2.75 transferable GPA.
 In addition, students must complete Freshman English Composition with a grade of C or better and complete Intermediate Algebra or higher to be eligible for admission.

 If the transfer applicant’s record is deficient in meeting the admission requirements, the Admission Committee may require further evidence of the applicant’s ability to complete a program successfully.